SingleAccretion/Dotnet-Runtime.Dev/README.md

 5) Jit options, in the format of `JitOption=Value`: options to use for both "base" and "diff" Jits when running them.
 6) `basediffs`: whether to use the "base" Jit for the diff.
 7) Path to a `.dll` file: the PIN tool library to use for the diffs.
 Useful for testing in-development PIN tools.
 8) `trace`: whether to use the "trace" mode of the PIN tool.
-The "trace" mode produces (on stderr) a complete per-function profile of instruction counts.
-The support for this mode in the script is not complete, but this option is still useful, in conjuction with PowerShell's `--verbose`, to obtain the command line for manual invocation of the PIN tool.
+Traces will be saved to `diffs/basetp.txt` and `diffs/difftp.txt` and analyzed with `analyze-pin-trace-diff.ps1`.

 #### `analyze-pin-trace-diff.ps1` - diff the traces produced by the PIN tool